What’s coming soon to help you

 We’re busy developing materials to help support you through this important transition.

-Sector-specific guidance and starter program kits (from December)
+Sector-specific guidance and starter program kits (from end of January 2026)

 - accountants